Cane Corso

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Cane Corsos have particular requirements based on their large size, light shedding level, and genetic predispositions to hip dysplasia and bloat.
+Care for Cane Corsos has to account for a large frame, a light shedding profile, and breed-linked risk around hip dysplasia and bloat.

 What to Expect